 A staffing organization (to whom we recently provided APF Training) leaders came to a consensus during a simulation session that they would imbibe the mindset to work in ‘agile-way’ and practice processes between and across their team to harness hiring agility and stay competitive in the industry.

 Coaching Culture over command-and-control: HCI-ICF Report on Coaching Culture confirms that organizations with strong coaching culture reported 46% higher revenues and 61% of their employees are highly engaged.
 According to APF Manifesto, Managers as Coaches need to leverage their members’ capabilities, strengths, and create opportunities for their members to build on their capabilities, ask stimulating and powerful questions to boost creativity, and create avenues for team to grow and develop.

 Transcultural Competence over cultural competence: In today’s diverse and dispersed global world, it is imperative that members successfully adapt to different socio-cultural settings, and develop new boxes of solutions to issues created by cultural differences (that came into existence due to one’s own survival mechanisms, adaptation to environment and shared learning as a group).
-For example, a staffing organization will need to strategize and plan on how their Talent Champions can practice transcultural competence when interacting with global talent and key stakeholders during talent acquisition process.
+For example, an employee organization will need to plan and plan how their talent champions can practice translational competence while interacting with global talent and key stakeholders during the talent acquisition process.